-After a few seconds of mind gears whirring, I devised a suitable punishment for the dwarf’s foolhardiness.
+After a few seconds of mental gears whirring, I devised a suitable punishment for the dwarf’s foolhardiness.
 Fortunately, one of his compatriots forced some holy water down his throat, which handily staved off death by tainted blood ingestion and Krazak lived to fight, and drink, another day.

 This situation turned out to be quite a formative moment in my DM career as it helped me realise a couple of key things:

 Firstly: players will often do the unexpected.
 They will stab a vital information-giving NPC to death just because they don’t like their tone.
-They will take a warhammer to an intricate rune-warded dimensional barrier “for funsies” and yes, they will dunk their head in a tainted blood fountain and slurp it right up.
+They will take a Warhammer to an intricate rune-warded dimensional barrier “for funsies” and yes, they will dunk their head in a tainted blood fountain and slurp it right up.

 Thirdly, and this is the main thrust of what I’m trying to say with this article: as a DM, you should never be afraid to punish your players a little where necessary.

-Regardless of the players’ familiarity with D&D, in my opinion it is the DM’s job to design a compelling game world and guide the players through it, allowing them to fill it with their presence and act as they believe their character would.
+Regardless of the players’ familiarity with D&D, in my opinion, it is the DM’s job to design a compelling game world and guide the players through it, allowing them to fill it with their presence and act as they believe their character would.
 Part of that guiding process is balancing the difficulty of the adventure to give the players a sense of agency.
 Torturing players, in the sense of making the adventure unreasonably difficult, is simply no fun for them.
 Nobody likes to feel helpless in real life, let alone a game they play for relaxation and to feel like a powerful hero, anti-hero or whatever else they imagine themselves to be.